prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

         }
     },
     "imp": [
+        ...
         "ext": {
-            "context": {
+            "data": {
-                "keywords": "",
-                "search": "",
-                "data": { ADUNIT SPECFIC CONTEXT DATA }  // can be seen by all bidders }
+                ADUNIT SPECFIC CONTEXT DATA  // can be seen by all bidders }
          }
     ]